daoyuan-lai/TransTWAS/README.md

 [8,]    0    1    0    0    0    1    0    0
 ```

 -   Response file (e.g., `/expression/ENSG12341234123/Y_Brain_Frontal_Cortex.txt`): each sub-folder of the `expression` folder contains the gene expression of each protein-coding gene (e.g., `ENSG12341234123`).
 The expression of that gene in tissue `XX_YY_ZZ` will be named as `Y_XX_YY_ZZ.txt` (e.g., `Y_Brain_Frontal_Cortex.txt`).
-The inputdataframe should contain two columns, the first the identifier of the individual, the second column will be the gene expression.
+The input dataframe should contain two columns, the first the identifier of the individual, the second column will be the gene expression.
 A sample header is as follows:

 ```
 "GTEX-1117F" 0.347138342448021